Link building for SEO remains a solid long-term strategy for growing search engine rankings and increasing online exposure.

 What worked as white hat only a few months ago, may now be considered a black hat tactic.

 This is more true with penalizing Google updates like SpamBrain and the Helpful Content Update.

-In this article, we will discuss how to find guest blogging opportunities for quality, avoiding low quality publishers and guest posting sites that are blatantly associated with private blog networks.
+In this article, we will discuss how to find guest blogging opportunities for quality, avoiding low quality publishers and guest posting services that are blatantly associated with private blog networks.

 The spreadsheet header row includes:

-Creating something like this in your own link building outreach campaigns is no longer an option, it’s vital.
+Creating something like this in your own guest posting service and link building outreach campaign assessment is no longer an option, it’s vital.